Extended Vita (CV)

 HONOR SOCIETY & PROFESSIONAL MEMBERSHIP

-American Historical Association, Organization of American Historians, Coordinating Council for Women in History, Association of Black Women Historians, National Women’s Studies Association, Association for the Study of African American Life and History, National Council for Black Studies, National Council on Public History, Southern Association for Women Historians, Southern Historical Association, Texas State Historical Association, East Texas Historical Association, Dallas Area Society of Historians Group, Phi Alpha Theta, and Phi Kappa Phi.
+American Historical Association, Organization of American Historians, Coordinating Council for Women in History, Association of Black Women Historians, National Women’s Studies Association, Association for the Study of African American Life and History, National Council for Black Studies, National Council on Public History, Southern Association for Women Historians, Southern Historical Association, Western Historical Association, Texas State Historical Association, East Texas Historical Association, West Texas Historical Association, Dallas Area Society of Historians Group, Phi Alpha Theta, and Phi Kappa Phi.